rupeshtr78/chroma-db-rag/README.md

 # Chroma DB and Ollama Embedding Models Integration

 This repository demonstrates the integration of Chroma DB, a vector database, with Ollama's embedding models to implement a Retrieval Augmented Generation (RAG) system.
-Follow these steps to set up and use the system:

-## Steps to Implement RAG System
+## Steps followed to Implement this RAG System

 1. **Set Up Vector Database**:
    - Use Chroma DB to store your document embeddings.